dromerdenker/dromerdenker.github.io/_posts/2019-04-04-estimating-software-development-pain.markdown

+---
+layout: post
+title: "Estimating software development.
+Pain."
+date: 2019-04-04 22:00:00 +0300
+description: Contemplating on why estimating is a time waster # Add post description (optional)
+img: # Add image post (optional)
+tags: salary
+---

 At work today, I had the wonderful opportunity to spend an hour handing over guardianship of the Estimate sheet.
 I used to be the sad character who would update that, for any and every misguided idea that anyone in the company would come up with to finally get estimating right.
 I suppose my disbelief – which has only grown in the eighteen months of dragging this artefact behind me – and lack of enthusiasm started to show.

 From initially being ambivalent and doubtful about the value of estimates I have now become utterly convinced of their uselessness.
 I have stopped asking for estimates from my teams, and I have stopped giving them to people who say they need them.
 So far that is working just fine.

-This presentation from the #noestimates movement – yes there is such a thing – sums it up very well.
+This presentation (https://youtu.be/QVBlnCTu9Ms) from the #noestimates movement – yes there is such a thing – sums it up very well.
 It makes me smile.

 Allen explains why estimates hurt so much.